What Kind of Leader Are You: A Fixer, Fighter or Friend?

 The Fighter’s motto: “Why wouldn’t we?”

 The Fighter is the leader with an overflowing cup of new ideas.
 And that’s not restricted to the obvious things like inventing a new product or renaming the company.
-Fighters see ideas—i.e., opportunities for improvement—in every corner, from refinements to the business model, to small tweaks of existing products and processes, to the micro-moments on the customer journey.
-Fighters live in the truth that no matter what it is, it can always get better, you can always get a notch closer to the goal.
+Fighters see ideas—i.e., opportunities for improvement—in every corner, from refinements to the business model, to small tweaks for existing products and processes to the micro-moments on the customer journey.
+Fighters live in the truth that no matter what it is, it can always get better, that you can always get a notch closer to the goal.
 The Fighter sees their business the way Michelangelo saw his famous statue: They have to remove every bit of stone that isn’t David.

 That is why working for a Fighter can be so enlivening.
-Fighters are the most naturally inspiring of the three archetypes: Their teams and organizations have purpose; they’re going somewhere.
+Fighters are the most naturally inspiring of the three archetypes.
+Their teams and organizations have purpose; they’re going somewhere.
 If you work for a Fighter, you feel like great work and innovative ideas matter.
 Fighters see opportunity and possibility at every turn.
 But, at some point, even though the Fighter might not run out of energy, the team will.

 The shadow side of the Fighter is that they’re hard to keep up with or compete with.
 It’s not because they’re faster or smarter than the other types; it’s because they don’t appreciate how much work they are creating in their wake.
 They don’t realize how much space their ideas take up, leaving less room for the ideas of others.
 Fighters don’t see how much they disempower their teams with their very presence.
 What Friends do by taking too much responsibility for being the social glue, Fighters do by taking too much responsibility for coming up with ideas.
-When a leader is so quick with ideas there’s less motivation for the team to come up with their own ideas.
+When a leader is too quick with ideas there’s less motivation for the team to come up with their own.
 And even if they do, on a Fighter-led team they won’t have time to do anything with them.

 New ideas take a lot of work to implement, and Fighters don’t appreciate how that extra work affects people and takes them away from other, equally important, responsibilities.
 This work-creation element was off my radar as a Fighter-type leader for most of my career.
-I didn’t realize that one idea from the CEO can easily create five projects, draw a dozen people into the loop, and drag them away from other priorities.
+I didn’t realize that one idea from the CEO can easily create five projects, draw a dozen people into the loop and drag them away from other priorities.
 Not to mention the very real cost of all that extra task-switching that’s already out of control in the modern office.

-The Fighter’s Gift
+The Fighter’s gift

 Fighters never stop asking why.
 They’re always pushing for things to get better.
 They’re naturally inspiring, often idealistic, and have a knack for seeing potential in others that they don’t see in themselves.
 They’re driven by a desire to make the world a better place.

-The Fighter’s Challenge
+The Fighter’s challenge

 Fighters struggle to see the value of the little things.
 They’re reluctant to go to the next decimal point, to track projects down to their real costs in time, money and morale, because they don’t want to be sidetracked from implementing their next idea.
 The Fighter’s worst nightmare is the status quo.

-The Fighter’s Journey
+The Fighter’s journey

 The transformative moment for Fighters is to accept the world as it is, and learn that change happens with small steps and ongoing refinement.
 They need to build up the muscle of going to that next decimal point, to see that doing so doesn’t take away creativity or self-expression but rather liberates it.
-They will initially see deadlines, limited resources, and existing inefficiencies as lumps of coal, but as they make the pivot, Fighters will begin to see them as the source of the diamonds within.
+They will initially see deadlines, limited resources and existing inefficiencies as lumps of coal, but as they make the pivot, Fighters will begin to see them as the source of the diamonds within.

-The Fighter’s First Step
+The Fighter’s first step

 For most Fighters the first step is to clean up the past with their team, to acknowledge the toll that their style has taken to date, and to be willing to see how overwhelmed everyone has become.
 It might sound like this: “Hey, guys, I’ve been doing some thinking and I realize how fast I’ve been going, how hard I’ve been pushing you.
 I didn’t see it till now.
 I’m really sorry.
 I know some of you have tried to tell me and I wasn’t listening.
 I’d really like to turn that around and I’d love your ideas for how to do that.
 One idea that I had, I promise it’s not more work, is for us all to get together and figure out which projects we can archive, which ideas we can delete, and so on, to clean out all of our inboxes and make more space for the right things to get the attention they deserve.
 How does that sound?”

-How Can You Help a Fighter?
+How can you help a Fighter?

-A Final Word for the Fighter
+A final word for the Fighter

 Granularity is your new best friend.
 Take the time to break down problems into their component parts.
 Then break the components down into their parts, and look for the patterns and connections between them.
 What if you change the sequence?
 What if you took out step three entirely?
 The smaller you’re willing to get, the more power your ideas will have in the end.